LexBorisoff/web-cli/.github/README.md

 # Custom Flags <a name="custom-flags"></a>

-When browsers and engines config files are set up, certain keys and values automatically become *flags*.
+When browsers and engines config files are set up, certain keys and alias values automatically become *flags*.
 You can use these custom flags as substitutes for `browser`, `profile`, and `engine` options.

 For example, the following command with value options